 Great in terms of having a clear focus.
 Not a great fit for D2C though.
 There’s no retailer and no buyer to negotiate with in D2C.
 You’re the retailer.

 D2C challenges with the sales team

 With that in mind, we were sure Andy and the sales team would have challenges with D2C.

 First, your D2C store becomes a new competitor for existing retailers.
 They may see that as a threat.

 Your store may take sales away from them.
 That puts you in a weaker negotiating position with them, and there’s a risk they’ll de-list you.

 Then, you have to work out where D2C fits in your sales priorities.

-Sales teams rank customers from most important (usually the one with the most sales) to least important.
-That drives where they focus their efforts.
-Your D2C store needs to fit into that somewhere.
+Sales teams prioritise their efforts on customers from most important (usually the one with the most sales) to least important.
+Your D2C store has to fit into that somewhere.

 Existing retailers are usually big.
 Your D2C starts small.
 Andy told us, you hit your numbers by going after the big guys, not the small ones.
 Hitting your numbers is what matters to sales teams.
 You go where shoppers go, and don’t take risks on unproven channels.

 In fact, Andy was sceptical about anything new in retail.
 He’d seen many previous retail initiatives fail.
 Why would D2C work?
 He understood the convenience of online shopping.
 But to him, it was more convenient for shoppers to shop with retailers they already used.
 He also wasn’t convinced e-Commerce would ever be anything more than a niche opportunity.